-This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Mandalay Resources Corporation ("Mandalay" or the "Company") for use at the annual general meeting (the "Meeting") of the shareholders of the Company (the "Shareholders") to be held in a virtual-only format, which will be conducted via live audio webcast available online using https://virtual-meetings.tsxtrust.com/1315 (password: mandalay2022) on Wednesday, May 25, 2022 at 9:00 a.m.
+This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies by the management of Mandalay Resources Corporation ("Mandalay" or the "Company") for use at the annual and special meeting (the "Meeting") of the shareholders of the Company (the "Shareholders") to be held in a virtual-only format, which will be conducted via live audio webcast available online using http://meetnow.global/MSY5WRM on Wednesday, May 24, 2023 at 9:00 a.m.
 (Toronto time), and at any adjournment(s) thereof, for the purposes set forth in the accompanying notice of meeting (the "Notice of Meeting").